Understanding direct cremation

 Where can you scatter ashes in the UK?

 Ashes can be scattered in most places with the landowner’s permission.
-For rivers or at sea you don’t need a permit, but it’s best to follow Environment Agency guidance.
+For rivers or at sea you don’t usually need a permit, but it’s best to follow Environment Agency guidance.

 Request Your Guide